aditibagchi/Comprehensive-analysis-of-mutational-processses-in-Primary-and-recurrent-Medulloblastoma/README.md

 The deconstructSigs approache determines the linear combination of predefined signatures that most accurately reconstructs the mutational profile of a single tumor sample.

 ###
-Step1 :
+Step1
 Each sample information was avaiable as MAF file.
-The daat was substetted to create the most basic inpput of the deconctructSigs.It is a Dataframe consisting of genomic position base change for each mutation, as well as sample identifiert.
+The data was substetted to create the most basic inpput of the deconctructSigs.It is a Dataframe consisting of genomic position base change for each mutation, as well as sample identifiert.
 Using the command "mut.to.sigs.input" this mutational data is convereted to n-row and 96 columns dataframe where n = number of unique samples.
 We created two such data frames one for primary and one for recurrent medulloblastoma.
 "Germline_Primary_Sigs_Input" and ""

 Step2:
 Using "whichSignatures" it was determined how much of each signature is present in the sample given.
 The identified signatures were then plotted.